James Harden absent Monday at Sixers media day

 Harden was fined $100,000 in August for public trade demands, which included calling Morey a "liar."
 He hasn't spoken on the record since then.

 “He said what he meant, and I think that was well-reported on," Morey said Monday.
 "Obviously I haven’t responded to that because I think it falls flat on its face.
-Twenty years of working in the league, I’ve always followed through on everything. … Privately, I’ve appreciated key people in the league reaching out to me and knowing that’s not true. ...
-Obviously it was disappointing that he chose to handle it that way.”
+Twenty years of working in the league, I’ve always followed through on everything.
+Every top agent knows that; everyone in the league knows.
+You can’t operate in this job without that.

 NBA